-@cm0002@lemmy.world to Linux Gaming@lemmy.worldEnglish • 2 days agoSteam's Latest Client Update Introduces Many Refinements for Linuxnews.itsfoss.comexternal-linkmessage-square98fedilinkarrow-up11arrow-down10
+@cm0002@lemmy.world to Linux Gaming@lemmy.worldEnglish • 2 months agoSteam's Latest Client Update Introduces Many Refinements for Linuxnews.itsfoss.comexternal-linkmessage-square115fedilinkarrow-up11arrow-down10

-arrow-up11arrow-down1external-linkSteam's Latest Client Update Introduces Many Refinements for Linuxnews.itsfoss.com@cm0002@lemmy.world to Linux Gaming@lemmy.worldEnglish • 2 days agomessage-square98fedilink
+arrow-up11arrow-down1external-linkSteam's Latest Client Update Introduces Many Refinements for Linuxnews.itsfoss.com@cm0002@lemmy.world to Linux Gaming@lemmy.worldEnglish • 2 months agomessage-square115fedilink

-minus-squareLaurel RavenlinkfedilinkEnglish0•1 day agoWell, then… Maybe I’ll switch, I’ve been adamantly using the one in the Mint repos
+minus-squareLaurel RavenlinkfedilinkEnglish0•2 months agoWell, then… Maybe I’ll switch, I’ve been adamantly using the one in the Mint repos

 I had this until I switched to flatpak version a year ago.
 That helped both with graphics driver issues and the stability of the main client for me.